camptocamp/c2cgeoform/docs/model.md

 * The model class must contain exactly one primary key column.
 Tables with composite primary keys are not supported.
-* The table must have a `hash` column, in which a generated identifier will be inserted for new form entries.
-This allows to reference a form submission without exposing the database id.
-By default the hash column is assumed to be named `hash`.
-But a different name can be provided using the property `hash_column_name` when registering the schema.

 A more complex example for a model can be found [here](../c2cgeoform/pully/model.py).
 For more information on how to define the model, please refer to the documentation